Talking Dateline: True Crime, True Impact

 So I didn't actually talk with him.
 But so we do the story.

 And because it's not exactly the most trustworthy complaining witness in the history of the criminal justice system, I attributed everything he said.
-I was like, Simpson claims the man pulled a gun.

-And Simpson says they then struggled over the gun.
-And Simpson says the guy then ran away.
+I was like, Simpson claims the man pulled a gun, and Simpson says they then struggled over the gun, and Simpson says the guy then ran away.
+So

-The next morning, I come into work after this thing has aired, and I got voicemail on my phone.
+the next morning, I come into work after this thing has aired, and I got voicemail on my phone.
+Back then, you couldn't get it remotely because it was like the dark ages.

-Back then, you couldn't get it remotely because it was like the dark ages and my first voicemail begins and it's clearly him.
-It begins, Josh Maykoitz, this is O.J.
+And my first voicemail begins, and it's clearly him.
+It begins, Josh Maywoods, this is O.J.

-Simpson and you're a son of a bitch.
+Simpson, and you're a son of a bitch.

 And

-then he goes on ranting at me for sounding in my story as if I didn't believe him.
+wow.
+And then he goes on ranting at me for sounding in my story as if I didn't believe him.

 Why would anyone not believe him?

-And then voicemail cuts him off and he calls back
+And then voicemail cuts him off, and he calls back.

-Josh May was, this is O.J.
+But for like a year, Josh Manny goes, this is is O.J.
 Simpson, you're a son of a bitch.

-Like a moron, I didn't save it because now it's like the ringtone or something, right?
+Like a moron, I didn't save it.
+Because now it's like the ringtone or something, right?

 Eventually it went away.
 Yeah.

-Oh my god.
+Oh, my God.
 There you go.

 Wow.

-Well I have a very silly question for the ladies.
+I have a very silly question for the ladies.
 You always look so fantastic on the show.

 Just me.
 Just you.